fzakaria/fzakaria.com/_posts/2026-09-21-a-build-graph-that-rolls-dice.md

 [`nix-instantiate` to take ten seconds]({% post_url 2025-03-10-an-early-look-at-nix-dynamic-derivations %}),
 and why nixpkgs _bans the technique outright_.

 Whereas _import from derivation_ is a bind in the evaluator, dynamic derivations now adds bind in the scheduler.
-The difference is that the scheduler can run builders in parallel, and it can ship them to remote machines, and it can substitute their results from a cache.
+The difference is that the scheduler can run builders in parallel, ship them to remote machines, and it can substitute their results from a cache.
 The evaluator cannot do any of that.

 Dynamic derivations do not add the bind.
 The bind was always there.
-What changes is which layer performs it:
+What changes is which layer performs it. 🤓

 ## Let's roll some dice